-During the first half of 2014, cash used in operating activities was \$162 million, compared to a use of cash of \$94 million during the same period last year.
-Operating cash flows in 2014 include approximately an \$152 million use of cash associated with Merger-related activities.
+During year-to-date 2014, cash provided by operating activities was \$35 million, compared to a use of cash of \$120 million during the same period last year.
+Operating cash flows in 2014 include approximately \$234 million use of cash associated with Merger-related activities.
 Refer to Merger, restructuring and other operating expenses, net discussion above for anticipated future costs of integration activities.
+Operating cash flows in 2013 was negatively impacted by the payment of \$147 million income taxes related to the Company's gain on disposition of the investment in Office Depot de Mexico.
+No similar gain or tax payment was recognized in 2014 relating to the disposition of the Company's interest in Grupo OfficeMax.

-Changes in net working capital and other components for the first half of 2014 resulted in a \$126 million use of cash compared to a \$167 million use in the same period last year.
+Changes in net working capital and other components for year-to-date 2014 resulted in a \$64 million use of cash compared to an \$83 million use in the same period last year.
 The change reflects the timing of activity toward the end of the respective balance sheet periods, the impact of Merger activity, the legal accrual and the inclusion of OfficeMax in the 2014 results but not 2013.
-The 2014 period also was positively impacted by a decrease in inventory compared to an increase in same period in the 2013.
 Working capital is influenced by a number of factors including the flow of goods, credit terms, timing of promotions, vendor production planning, new product introductions and working capital management.
 For our accounting policy on cash management, refer to Note 1 of the Condensed Consolidated Financial Statements.